Azure/c-pal/common/devdoc/gballoc_design.md

   1. `USE_SEGMENTED_HEAP` - this is a process wide option that replaces all the "regular" heaps with segmented heaps (https://docs.microsoft.com/en-us/windows/win32/sbscs/application-manifests#heaptype)

-  2. One a heap type is used, there are other several CMakeLists switches that further influence the SW behavior.
+  2. Once a heap type is used, there are other several CMakeLists switches that further influence the SW behavior.

     a) `gballoc_ll` implementation is switched between its implementations by the CMake option `GBALLOC_LL_TYPE` (of type string) which can be either